panta82/npmstar/README.md

   "dependencies": {
     "a": "*",
     "b": "^1.0.0",
-    "c": "*"
+    "c": "latest"
   }
 }
 ```

-it will run:
+it will run (more or less):

 ```
-npm install --latest --no-save --package-lock-only a c
+npm install --latest --no-save a c
 ```

 That's it, super simple.